przemek06/login-chat-app/README.md

 # Login Chat Application
-Application for chatting in existing groups.
+Web application for chatting in groups

 ## Setup
 First, you need to create .env file in resources directory.
 In this file, you need to give information required to connect to MySql database.